thebne/midiate/README.md

 Events are first parsed with [MIDIMessage](https://github.com/notthetup/midimessage) and then enriched with [@tonaljs](https://github.com/tonaljs/tonal) and some custom logic.

 ### Apps vs. System apps
-The two are actually very similar.
-The main difference is logical (system apps provide cross-app/core functionality, while regular apps let users experience a specific narrative).
+System apps provide cross-app/core functionality, while regular apps let users experience a specific experience.

+#### Logical Difference
+For example, the `midi-input` system app is what allows all MIDI apps to have access to midi events, either from the keyboard, a MIDI device, or the web.
+The regular app `chord-recognizer`, on the other hand, builds upon this core functionality by showing an nice visualization of the current chord being played.

+#### Technical Difference
-The only technical subtlety is that system apps can provide an export to `settings` that automatically show in the settings app - while regular apps need to write their own settings layout.
+System apps can provide an export to `settings` that automatically show in the settings app, while regular apps need to write their own settings layout.

+#### Is my app a system app or regular app?
-If you're about to write an app, unless you're trying to expand the core functionality (event collection, output methods, traversal etc.) - you probably want to write a regular app.
+Unless you're trying to expand the core functionality (event collection, output methods, traversal etc.) - you're probably writing a regular app.

 Development
 ----------
 To get started with MIDIate locally, just follow these three steps:
-1. clone the repository (and `cd` into the directory)
+1. Clone the repository (and `cd` into the directory)
-2. run `yarn`
+2. Run `yarn`
-3. run `yarn start`.
+3. Run `yarn start`

-Browse `http://localhost:3000` in order to see in in development mode, or run `yarn build` to compile.
+Browse `http://localhost:3000` for development mode or run`yarn build` to compile.

 MIDIate is based on `create-react-app`.